-Parents can contact the the Millstone 4-H Camp office at (910) 652-5905 in the event of an emergency.
-Youth will not be permitted use of the telephone except during an emergency.
-Cell phones are strictly forbidden!
+Parents can contact the Millstone 4-H Camp office at (910) 652-5905 in the event of an emergency.
+Youth will not be permitted to use the telephone except during an emergency.
+Cell phones, tablets, smart watches, and other communication devices are not permitted!